RyanSkraba/components/components/components-googledrive/components-googledrive-definition/src/main/resources/org/talend/components/google/drive/README.md

 #### Global search

-When specifying a `folerName` or `fileName` alone, a global search will be done in the Google Drive.
+When specifying a `folderName` or `fileName` alone, a global search will be done in the Google Drive.

 Examples:
 * `Work`